 - Courses, clubs and workshops

-In the Lower and Middle School (Years 7 to 11), pupils can join the Junior Drama Club, the Middle School Drama Company and the student-led Musical Theatre Choir.
+In the Lower and Middle School (Years 7 to 11), pupils can join the Junior Drama Club, the Middle School Drama Company, Dance Club – taught in conjunction with Bodywork – and the student-led Musical Theatre Choir and Improvisation Club.
 Regular lunchtime sessions provide an informal environment designed to enthuse pupils about performance skills and to extend their understanding of practical theatre.

-Year 9 students have the opportunity to complete a one-year (non-certified) drama course, while Year 10 students can to take the extension drama option which culminates in a RADA Shakespeare Certificate.
-This one year, stand-alone drama course complements the wide range of drama activities available here.
-The course represents an excellent opportunity to develop important skills whatever students’ broader ambitions: public speaking; confidence; spoken diction and clarity; persuasive skills; and performance.
+Year 9 students have the opportunity to complete a one-year (non-certified) drama course, while Year 10 students can study for a brand new two-year Drama course or choose the extension drama option which culminates in a RADA Shakespeare Certificate.
+These courses complements the wide range of drama activities available here.
+Our course represents an excellent opportunity to develop important skills whatever students’ broader ambitions: public speaking; confidence; spoken diction and clarity; persuasive skills; and performance.
 Students cover acting and technical aspects of theatre (including lighting, sound and effects), and receive an introduction to other skills of the theatre (such as production, direction, stage management, costume and make-up, and masks).

 In the Sixth Form, students are encouraged to write, produce and direct their own productions in addition to those staged by the Department.
 Sixth formers also have the opportunity to complete the RADA Shakespeare certificate.